Frequently Asked Questions

 How should I plan a 7-day North Vietnam itinerary?

 Days 1-2 Hanoi (Old Quarter + Hoan Kiem Lake + history + eat pho/bun cha).
 Day 3 Ninh Binh (Trang An + Mua Cave + Hoa Lu, return to Hanoi evening).
 Days 4-5 Ha Long Bay 2D/1N (overnight cruise, kayaking, Sung Sot Cave, sunrise).
 Days 6-7 Sapa (night train from Hanoi evening of Day 5, 1-day trek Cat Cat/Ta Van villages, Fansipan cable car, return Hanoi night of Day 7).
 Estimated 3-star total cost ~USD 700-1,200/person (excluding visa + international flights).
-Visa: most nationalities use e-visa service via TVK or apply directly at evisa.gov.vn — book 5-7 days before flight.
+Visa: most nationalities use the E-visa service via TVK — book 5-7 days before flight.
 Korea/Japan/UK/Germany visa-exempt 14-45 days.

 How should I plan a 5-day South Vietnam itinerary?

 Days 1-2 Ho Chi Minh City (Reunification Palace, War Remnants Museum, Post Office, Ben Thanh Market, dinner on Bui Vien street).
 Day 3 Cu Chi Tunnels + Mekong Delta tour (My Tho day trip including small floating market + coconut farms).
 Days 4-5 Phu Quoc (flight from HCMC ~1h, Day 4 Sao Beach + Hon Thom cable car, Day 5 An Thoi Archipelago snorkeling + return).
 Estimated 3-star total cost ~USD 600-1,000/person (excluding visa + international flights).
-Visa: TVK e-visa USD 50-200 depending on urgency — TVK processes via our network of legally authorized partner agents of the Vietnam Immigration Department.
+Visa: government fee from USD 25, or the TVK STANDARD service USD 50 — TVK processes via our the government’s official E-visa portal.
 Extend to 7 days: add Da Lat (highlands) or Mui Ne (dry beach).

 What UNESCO World Heritage Sites does Vietnam have?